Where Does Our Food Come From?

-The vegetable gardens and buying local free-range foods is an expression of our core beliefs about the holistic nature of what River Valley does and how we operate.
+The regenerative vegetable gardens, happy free-range chickens, and buying local free-range foods, are an expression of our core beliefs about the holistic nature of what River Valley does and how we operate.
 It is a natural fit for a company that firmly believes in protecting the environment, but more than that, a belief that we are a part of that environment and need to tread lightly.

 It is also an expression of a desire to eat “real” food, food that we know where it comes from and what went into growing it.
 This is the opposite of “fake” food that Super Market aisles are full of.

-Our on site organic vegetable gardens, which are ever-expanding, supply many of our summer salad vegetables and herbs, ensuring freshness and taste.
+Our regenerative and spray free vegetable gardens, which are ever-expanding, supply many of our summer salad vegetables and herbs, ensuring freshness and taste.

 What this all means is you get to eat truly fresh vegetables with meals served from the Cafe.
 The gardens are raised bed.
 This requires that you do not walk on them ensuring the loam remains friable and free draining.